-I work for the NASA Earth Observatory, a website focused on our climate and environment.
-I cover a range of topics, but I write most frequently about meteorology, air quality, wildfires, geology, and environmental change.
-I post frequently to the Earth Matters blog and also help maintain the Earth Observatory’s social media presence.
+I work for the NASA Earth Observatory, a website focused on covering our climate and environment through the lens of satellite imagery.
+Some topics I regularly cover include meteorology, air quality, wildfires, geology, and environmental change.
+I also help maintain the Earth Matters blog and Earth Observatory’s social media presence.

 When I have spare time, I freelance.
-My work has most recently appeared in Runner’s World, Earth, and Streetsblog Capitol Hill.
+My work has most recently appeared in the Huffington Post, Runner’s World, Earth, and Streetsblog Capitol Hill.
 Before writing for NASA, I was medical reporter for U.S. News & World Report, where I covered environmental and men’s health.

 In 2005, I graduated from Brown University with a degree in geology-biology.
-In the last few years, I’ve been working on a masters in science writing at Johns Hopkins University.
+In 2014, I earned a masters degree in science writing from Johns Hopkins University.
 I grew up in Western Massachusetts along with a vegetable farm, two older brothers, and a younger sister.
-I currently live with my wife, a painter, in Washington D.C.
+I am the proud father of a little boy and currently live with my wife, an abstract painter, in Washington D.C.

 Please click on the icons below to email me, follow me on twitter, or find me on Facebook.